-If you’re after a more relaxed atmosphere, try going for the Burns beach coastal walking track.
+If you’re after a more relaxed atmosphere, try going for the Burns beach coastal walking track while travelling in Western Australia.
 This 9km Track runs from Burns beach to Mullaloo beach, with plenty of toilets and water stops along the way, it’s a great place to take a morning walk or to bike along while soaking up the panoramic views.

 What are your favourite things to do in Perth?